BlackCapCoder/halovi/README.md

 # Halovi
 Halovi is a vi-like language for web scraping and automation.
-Upon execution, it will read a scroll of alien language to summon headless browsers and headless neovims to perform dark magic on webpages.
+Upon execution it will read a scroll of alien language, summoning headless browsers and neovims to perform dark magic on webpages.
 That's pretty spooky, thus halovi (as in Halloween).

 # Free scrolls